Hakukano/FLP-GSP/README.md

 * `MysqlRenames`: You can insert any rename rules to it.
 E.g. key `sex` in search string may need to be renamed to `table_a.gender` regarding the actual query string.
 All keys without rename rules will stay as is.

 * `MysqlTypes`: You can insert any types to it.
 You need this because the condition clause is a prepare clause (i.e. all values are replaced as placeholder(?)) and you will be given a Vec<MysqlType> with search targets in the order that "?"s appear in the clause.
 For details, please read the example.
 Additionally, MysqlType::StringLike(String) is the default type if you didn't insert types for one or some keys.

+## Postgres

+Very similar to Mysql except for some types.